chocolatey/boxstarter/deployment.md

 Iterates all Chocolatey packages created in the above build and pushes them to the community Chocolatey community feed.

-### Push-Github
+### Push-GitHub

-Creates a new Github release in the Boxstarter repository.
+Creates a new GitHub release in the Boxstarter repository.

 ### Publish-Web